 In this paper, we investigate how to minimize the energy cost of cellular networks while still satisfying users' traffic demand by considering energy-efficient wireless architectures, renewable energy integration, and network stability.
 Specifically, we consider a multi-hop cellular network consisting of a number of cellular users, a group of base stations, and a set of available spectrum bands.
-We envision that each node is equipped with a renewable energy resource, for example, a solar panel (e.g., for each mobile user) or a wind turbine (e.g., for each base station), as well as an energy storage unit [17], [18], [20].
+We envision that each node is equipped with a renewable energy resource, for example, a solar panel (e.g., for each mobile user) or a wind turbine (e.g., for each base station), as well as an energy storage unit [5]-[7].
 Both spectrum bandwidths and renewable energy resource outputs are modeled as random processes.
 In this network, mobile users may communicate with each other or with base stations via multiple hops, rather than a single hop as in traditional cellular networks.
-Thus, the communications can take advantage of locally available spectrums and link rate adaptivity, and hence provide much higher network capacity.
+Thus, communications can take advantage of locally available spectrums and link rate adaptivity, and hence provide much higher network capacity.

-We first formulate an offline energy cost minimization problem, by jointly exploring renewable energy resource allocation, routing, and link scheduling, which turns out to be a time-coupling stochastic Mixed-Integer Non-Linear Programming (MINLP) problem.
-Previous approaches usually solve such problems based on Dynamic Programming and suffer from the "curse of dimensionality" problem [21].
+We first formulate an offline energy cost minimization problem, by jointly exploring renewable energy resource allocation, routing, and link scheduling, which turns out to be a timecoupling stochastic Mixed-Integer Non-Linear Programming (MINLP) problem.
+Previous approaches usually solve such problems based on Dynamic Programming and suffer from the "curse of dimensionality" problem [8].
 Full statistical information of the random variables is required to solve the problem, which may be difficult to obtain in practice.
-Therefore, we reformulate the problem by employing Lyapunov optimization theory [22] and propose an online finite-queue-aware energy cost minimization problem.
-In the literature, Lyapunov optimization techniques have been adopted to investigate optimization problems in wireless networks [22]-[28].
-Unfortunately, [23], [24] cannot guarantee that all queues are finite.
-[25], [27], [28] develop opportunistic scheduling schemes, which maintain finite queue sizes by dropping some packets.
-[22], [26] propose joint stability and utility optimization algorithms, but assume that the users' input data rate is interior to the network capacity region.
-Thus, in spite of these existing studies, none of the developed algorithms can be adopted to solve our problem, nor to keep all queues finite.
+Therefore, we reformulate the problem by employing Lyapunov optimization theory [9] and propose an online energy-source-aware cost minimization problem.

-Considering that the previously formulated online finitequeue-aware energy cost minimization problem is an MINLP problem, which is in general NP-hard [29] and needs to be solved in each time slot, we reformulate it and propose an approximation algorithm to solve it efficiently.
+Considering that the formulated online energy-source-aware cost minimization problem is an MINLP problem, which is in general NP-hard [10] and needs to be solved in each time slot, we decompose it and propose an approximation algorithm to solve it efficiently.
 Specifically, by introducing virtual queues, we are able to decompose the reformulated problem into four subproblems: link scheduling, resource allocation, routing, and energy management.
 We develop three algorithms to solve the first three subproblems, respectively, based on current network states only.
 After the first three subproblems are solved, the fourth subproblem can be easily solved as well.
-We prove that the proposed decomposition based approximation algorithm guarantees that all queues in the network are finite, i.e., network strong stability.
+We prove that the proposed decomposition based approximation algorithm guarantees that all queues in the network are finite, i.e., network strong stability, which has rarely been achieved before.
 Moreover, while the approximation algorithm leads to an upper bound on the optimal result of the original problem, a lower bound is also found by solving a relaxed online Linear Programming (LP) problem.